tlienart/Franklin.jl/docs/workflow/structure.md

 </html>
 ```

-Of course it will depend of what you have in your `_layout/head.html` etc, you can tweak this at will.
-You can also make this as modular as you want by using conditional blocks in your `head.html` and insert specific sub layouts depending on the page.
-For instance the `head.html` file could include something like
+Of course, it will depend on what you have in your `_layout/head.html` etc, you can tweak this at will.
+You can also make this as modular as you want by using conditional blocks in your `head.html` and inserting specific sub layouts depending on the page.
+For instance, the `head.html` file could include something like

 ```html
 <!-- standard stuff -->